NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Here we set the camera weight all the way to 0, since it is hoped that having a reference terrain is a sufficient constraint to prevent over-fitting.

+See the note earlier in the text about what a good lens distortion model is.

 This tool will write some residual files of the form::